ninposec/goDom/README.md

 goDom is a tool that extracts fully-qualified domain names from the HTTP response body of a given URL.
 It uses regular expressions to match URLs that start with http:// or https://, and extracts the domain names from them.

 ### Usage
-To use goDom, simply pipe a URL to the tool using the echo and | commands.
-For example:
+To use goDom, simply pipe a URL to the tool, for example:

 ```bash
 echo https://example.com/main.js | goDom